top of page

 STEP 1: Know Your Numbers (Data > Guesswork)

 You can’t improve what you never measure.
+At minimum, track:

 • Your BP (morning + evening if possible)